coreboot/chrome-ec/docs/case_closed_debugging_cr50.md

 ## Overview

-Cr50 CCD was designed to restrict CCD access to device owners and is implemented through **CCD privilege levels** ([`Open`], [`Unlocked`], [`Locked`]) that can be used to enable access to different **[CCD capabilities][cap]**.
+GSC CCD was designed to restrict CCD access to device owners and is implemented through **CCD privilege levels** ([`Open`], [`Unlocked`], [`Locked`]) that can be used to enable access to different **[CCD capabilities][cap]**.
 Capability settings can be modified to require certain privilege levels to access each capability.
 Device owners can use these settings to customize CCD so that it is as open or restricted as they want.

-Cr50 CCD exposes [3 debug consoles][consoles]: AP, EC, and Cr50 as well as
-control over [Hardware Write Protect][hw-wp].
-Cr50 CCD also allows [flashing the AP firmware] or [flashing the EC firmware].
+GSC CCD exposes [3 debug consoles][consoles]: AP, EC, and GSC as well as control over [Hardware Write Protect][hw-wp].
+GSC CCD also allows [flashing the AP firmware] or [flashing the EC firmware].

 ### Capability and Privilege Levels {#cap-priv}